-Another reason why I wanted to get slimmer is just because December was coming and in December there is my birthday, there’s Christmas and the New Year’s Eve.
+Another reason why I wanted to get slimmer was because December was coming and in December there is my birthday, there’s Christmas and the New Year’s Eve.
 I don’t want to hold back on those days.
 I want to celebrate!
-My biggest weakness is cakes and sweet stuff which I would eat more than I should around those days so naturally I gain a few pounds.
+My biggest weakness is cakes and sweet stuff which I eat more than I should around those days so naturally, I gain a few pounds.

 On this blog I promote healthy eating but I am not shy of admitting that I do eat cakes and sweet treats when I want to.
 It’s all about the balance at the end of the day.
 So yeah, I just wanted to prepare myself for the season when I am likely to gain some weight, that’s another one of my ‘whys’.